spinamp/spindexer/README.md

-# web3-music-pipeline
+# Spindexer

+Spindexer is a web3 indexer built to be fast, scalable, parallelizable, highly functional and primed for future decentralization.
+It can index from both on-chain and off-chain sources across multiple chains and offchain APIs.
+It is currently specialized to focus on music nft indexing.

-This is a multi-stage processing pipeline that generates a comprehensive web3 music database and:
+Spindexer runs as multi-stage processing pipeline that generates a comprehensive web3 music database and:
- - Augments on-chain data with additional info needed (eg: from off-chain sources/ipfs)
+ - Augments on-chain data with additional info needed (eg: from off-chain, centralized sources, ipfs and arweave)
- - Transforms data into a more comprehensive, robust schema
+ - Transforms data into a more comprehensive, robust and standardized schema
- - Saves and keeps alive an updated real time DB
+ - Saves and maintains an updated real time DB and API

 ## Requirements to run
  - NodeJS/yarn setup